Lamborghini Countach: Styling

 The interior of the prototype was equally notable to contemporary audiences as the exterior, as it incorporated new technologies and bold styling decisions.
 Gandini initially sketched a dashboard with all-digital readouts for the Countach.
 This dashboard design was not fully realised in time for the debut, the LP500 prototype instead used a conventional analog speedometer and tachometer.
 However, the LP500 dashboard incorporated other innovations from Gandini's original sketches, including aircraft or spaceship-inspired warning lights placed centrally on the steering column, within the arc of the steering wheel.
-One of these warning lights functioned similarly to a modern cruise control system, illuminating when a set speed was exceeded.
+One of these warning lights served a similar purpose as a modern automatic cruise control system, illuminating when a set speed was exceeded.
 Another innovation was the inclusion of an on-board diagnostic system (long before their standardization and widespread adoption) that displayed the status of the car's individual subsystems superimposed on a schematic view of the entire car, located on the dashboard to the driver's left.
 Due to the poor rearward visibility inherent in the Countach design, a periscope was integrated into the passenger compartment roof, instead of a conventional rear-view mirror.
 This periscope system was obtained from Donnelly Mirrors, who had first developed it for an ESV project.
 Gandini also used a single-spoke steering wheel and deeply recessed bucket seats, which shared a stylised motif of segmented blocks.
 The low seating position, prominent transmission tunnel and wide door sills all contributed to the sensation of being inside a race car cockpit.

 The scissor doors of the Countach prototype were a prominent design feature carried over to the production Countach as well as many subsequent Lamborghini models.
 First appearing on Gandini's 1968 Alfa Romeo Carabo concept car, they attached to the vehicle structure at the front of the door using horizontal hinges, so that they lifted up and tilted forward when opened.
 The mechanism was assisted by gas struts, which supported the weight of the doors and smoothed the opening and closing motion.
 Gandini incorporated this door design as both a styling gesture and to facilitate entry.
 The car's wide chassis and high and wide doorsills made entry using conventional doors difficult in narrow spaces.
 Conversely, care needed to be taken in opening the scissor doors under low ceilings.
 Due to poor rearward visibility and the wide sills, many Countach drivers park by opening the door, sitting on the sill, and reversing into the parking spot while looking over the back of the car from outside.
 The scissor doors made it difficult to exit the car following a rollover accident.
 Lamborghini engineers studied solutions to this problem including an easily removable "kick-out" windscreen or using explosive bolts to remove the doors following an accident, although neither were incorporated into the production Countach.